 The residency program should provide intensive training in clinical oncology, including major responsibility for the care of animal patients with neoplastic disease.
 Lesser emphasis should be placed on training in internal medicine, including primary patient care and attendance at ward rounds or medical conferences in internal medicine.
-The resident should acquire a broad working knowledge of anatomy, physiology, and pathology of all body systems, and in-depth knowledge of the effects of cancer on the tumor-bearing host.
+The resident s ho u I d acquire a broad working knowledge of anatomy, physiology, and pathology of all body systems, and indepth knowledge of the effects of cancer on the tumor-bearing host.
 It is expected that the candidate will acquire proficiency in clinical oncology by exposure to a sufficient number and variety of cases representing all facets of oncology in a hospital equipped for a specialty practice of oncology.